 Do schools superscore the ACT?

+The ACT just launched an automatic super score policy, meaning that they will send your best score from each section as a superscore to colleges.
+However, just because ACT has a new policy, not all schools agree.
 Some schools will take the highest scores from each section to create a new composite ACT score, but many do not.
 Click here for a full list of schools that superscore the ACT.